terjeio/grblHAL/README.md

 ---

-Latest build date is 20201020, see the [changelog](changelog.md) for details.
+Latest build date is 20201103, see the [changelog](changelog.md) for details.

-__NOTE:__ Settings data format has been changed and settings will be reset to default on update.
-Backup and restore.
+Note that this build is mainly a code preview for lathe spindle sync coming to iMXRT1062 and STM32F4xx so there is no need for current users to update.

 ---